| Author |

 Hello,

-the time and cost for the regular oil checks, as well as the cost of the "extended warranty", and the constant need to refill the oil, all while experiencing increased wear and tear, seems too much to me. :roll:
+The time and cost for the permanent oil checks, as well as the cost of the "extended warranty," constantly adding fresh oil and still experiencing increased wear – personally, I find it all too ridiculous.

-Also, it's not financially sensible either.
-No insurance company operates purely out of charity; they make money.
+Furthermore, it's not financially viable.
+No insurance company exists solely out of pure benevolence; they exist because they make money from it.
 Your money.

-In the long run, the total premiums always exceed the actual claims paid out.
+Ultimately, and in the long run, the total premiums paid are always more expensive than the damages incurred.

-Therefore, any insurance that covers damages that you couldn't afford yourself is a luxury.
+In that sense, any insurance that covers damages exceeding what one can afford to pay out of pocket is a luxury.

 |